hybrisPawelWiacek/YouTubeKnowledgeMiner/attached_assets/arch.md

 - **Database Layer:** Neon PostgreSQL (native to Replit) with pgvector extension for semantic search
 - **Authentication:** Supabase Auth for Google OAuth with strategic account prompting
 - **AI Services:** OpenAI integration for transcript analysis and Q&A
-- **Local Storage:** Temporary storage for anonymous users with migration path to persistent storage
+- **Anonymous Sessions:** Server-side session management for anonymous users with database persistence

 ## Technology Stack